JustinMorgan/StickyTableColumns/README.md

 The tricky part of this is that the `table`'s auto-stretch behavior is preserved.
 If the "sticky" cell is taller than the rest of the row, the other cells will stretch to match it.
 Otherwise, the "sticky" cell will stretch to match the rest of the row.
 There are other solutions available for the sticky-cell problem, but none I've seen can dynamically stretch to accommodate arbitrary content height.

-The important part is the embedded JavaScript in `index.html`.
-There's a tiny Express server in here as well, but all it does is serve the proof-of-concept page.
+The main part of this project is the contents of `sticky.js`.
+There's a tiny Express server in here as well, but all it does is serve the proof-of-concept page, `index.html`.

 ![screenshot](https://github.com/JustinMorgan/StickyTableColumns/raw/master/screencap.PNG)